We are working to protect the unique and threatened Spiny Forest through a reforestation programme

 Southwest Madagascar is home to the biodiverse Spiny Forest, one of the world’s most unique habitats.
 Extending across southwest Madagascar, the 17,000 square miles of forest (or spiny thicket) contains a wide variety of desert plants including the namesake spiny Dideraceae trees and majestic baobabs.
 This habitat supports many animals including regionally endemic lemurs and tortoises.
 It is considered a globally distinct ecoregion owing to its high rate of endemism; 95% of its plant species are unique to this area with many showing extreme and usual adaptations to the harsh, semi-arid environment.

 However, the Spiny Forest is also one of the world’s most endangered habitats.
-It is disappearing at an alarming rate due to charcoal consumption, wildfires, and agriculture (shifting cultivation known as ‘slash and burn’).
+It is currently suffering from the highest rate of deforestation and landscape degradation in Madagascar, and is disappearing at an alarming rate due to charcoal consumption, wildfires, and agriculture (shifting cultivation known as ‘slash and burn’).
+Many species of the Spiny Forest are considered endangered or vulnerable on the International Union for Conservation of Nature database.
+The remaining Spiny Forest covers an estimated 14,115 km square, only 3.2 % of which falls within protected areas.
+The Southwest region of Toliara has a forest coverage of 21%, nearly 1/3 of which is considered degraded.
 Action must be taken to reverse the decline of this rare and understudied habitat, before its too late.

 This concerning time lapse video of Google maps highlights the progressive loss of the Spiny Forest over the last 30 years